joe-p/docker-rtorrent-wireguard/README.md

 * `--cap-add NET_ADMIN` to add the NET_ADMIN capability which is necessary for bringing up wg0
 * `--sysctl net.ipv4.conf.all.src_valid_mark=1` so we don't need to rely on wg-quick to set this value (since it won't be able to within the container)

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it ruvpn /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it rtorrent-wireguard /bin/bash`.

 ### User / Group Identifiers